 Is Now A Good Time To Refinance?:

 With rates moving lower in 2019 an important question homeowners should consider is now a good time to refinance?
 A lot depends on the current rate you have and what you are looking to accomplish.
-To start the year mortgage rates are at a better level than most of 2018.
 30 year fixed mortgage rates and 15 year fixed mortgage rates remain the most popular options for those looking to refinance their current mortgage.